zapier/zapier-platform-core/README.md

+# MOVED

+This code has been moved to: https://github.com/zapier/zapier-platform/tree/master/packages/core

+---

 # Core for Zapier CLI Platform [![Travis](https://img.shields.io/travis/zapier/zapier-platform-core.svg)](https://travis-ci.org/zapier/zapier-platform-core)

 This is the code that powers our [Zapier Platform CLI](https://zapier.github.io/zapier-platform-cli).
 You'll want to head to that repo to see how it's used.